ttuckerm/trendzo-working-5-7-25/comprehensive development plan.md

    - Estimates growth trajectory and peak timing
    - Calculates probability of significant adoption

-The service should store all analysis in Firebase and provide API endpoints for frontend access.
+The service should store all analysis in Supabase and provide API endpoints for frontend access.
 It should also include hooks for expert analysis input and maintain an audit trail of all prediction accuracy.

-Please provide complete implementation with API calls, processing logic, and database operations for the Sound Trend Analysis service.
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 ```
-Now that we have the Apify scraper working and data flowing into Firebase, I need to implement a hybrid template analyzer service that processes the video data and incorporates expert insights.
+Now that we have the Apify scraper working and data flowing into Supabase, I need to implement a hybrid template analyzer service that processes the video data and incorporates expert insights.

 Please help me create:
 1. A service that analyzes video metadata to identify template patterns